How To Remove Paint From a Stone Window Sill? (6 Methods)

 Here is how to use this method:

-You shouldn’t direct the heat gun to the un-painted stone window sill as you can damage it.
+Note: Don’t keep the heat gun too close to the surface as it can damage it.

 Sandblasting